platformatic/platformatic/docs/getting-started/quick-start-guide.md

 ### Setting Up the Platformatic Frontend Client

-To kickstart the project, you'll first need to create a [Platformatic frontend client](https://docs.platformatic.dev/docs/client/frontend) for your remote server.
-Run the following command:
+To kickstart the project, in your `web/frontend/src` directory, run the command to create a [Platformatic frontend client](https://docs.platformatic.dev/docs/client/frontend) for your remote server:

 ```sh
 npx platformatic client --frontend http://0.0.0.0:3042 --name next-client web/frontend/src